T-Mac/toolbelt/web/views/linux.md

 * [Foreman](http://github.com/ddollar/foreman) - an easy option for running your apps locally
 * [Git](http://code.google.com/p/git-osx-installer) - revision control and pushing to Heroku

+### Other Distros

+We hope to support other package managers in the future.
+In the mean time, you can use [RubyGems](http://rubygems.org) to install the Heroku client and Foreman:

+    $ gem install heroku foreman

 ### Getting started

 Once installed, you'll have access to the heroku command from your command shell.
 Log in using the email address and password you used when creating your Heroku account: